 So you basically add 4 parts cinnamon to 1 part ginger and nutmeg and ½ part ground cloves.
 You can then create as much or as little as you like!

-I have been using this fragrant fall inspired spice in so many things - my favorite would have to be making a pumpkin spice latte (how good are they?) and I love to add it to these sourdough pumpkin muffins too!
+I have been using this fragrant fall inspired spice in so many things - my favorite would have to be making a pumpkin spice latte (how good are they?) and I love to add it to these sourdough pumpkin muffins and sourdough pumpkin cinnamon rolls too!

 The thing I love about this recipe is it is really so versatile!
 You can make lots of ingredient swaps to ensure that it fits in with your dietary needs or simply what you have on hand that day.
 Here are a few swaps you can make, without ruining the flavor of these pumpkin sourdough waffles: